killzoner/cargo-neat/README.md

 A lot of the code structure is drawn from the great [cargo-machete](https://github.com/bnjbvr/cargo-machete).
 If you don't already use it, you probably should.

+## Similar tools

+- [est31/cargo-udeps](https://github.com/est31/cargo-udeps): slow and requires Nightly rust, has no workspace features
+- [bnjbvr/cargo-machete](https://github.com/bnjbvr/cargo-machete): fast but does not remove unused workspace dependencies
+- [Boshen/cargo-shear](https://github.com/Boshen/cargo-shear): removes unused workspace dependencies, and can fix wrong dependency section, but cannot enforce using workspace dependencies only

+I would need a mix of `cargo-machete/shear` and `cargo-neat`.
+However `cargo-shear` is marked feature complete and not accepting new features, so here is `cargo-neat`.